RikkiGibson/network-test-client/README.md

 # Azure ARM Network Example Client
 This is an example client generated using https://github.com/azure/autorest.typescript.

-### Running the samples
+# Samples

+Samples can be found under (samples/)[samples/].

 First replace the placeholders (token, subscription, resource group) with actual values in [samples/auth.ts](samples/auth.ts).

+## Browser

-See the samples under [samples/](samples/).
-You can bundle all of them by running `npm run build:browser`, or bundle browser samples individually with
+You can bundle all the samples by running `npm run build:browser`, or bundle browser samples individually with

 ```sh
 webpack --config-name context